puppetlabs/puppetlabs-accounts/README.markdown

 #### `gid`

-Specifies he gid of the user's primary group.
+Specifies the gid of the user's primary group.
 Must be specified numerically.
 Default undef.

 #### `groups`